Home

 • Flashlight – For safety it is a good idea for both the teacher and parents to bring flashlights.
 Students should not have flashlights

-• Schedule – Bring copies of your ELP schedule for you and your Officers
+• Schedule – Bring copies of your ELP schedule for you and your parent chaperones

 • Mail Call – Bring letters if you’re planning on doing mail call